alions4/Stazione-Meteo-ESP32/README.md

 ## 🇬🇧 English Version

 ### 📖 What is this project?
-**Meteo IoT PRO** is a commercial-grade firmware for a weather station based on the **ESP32** microcontroller.
+**Meteo IoT** is a firmware for a weather station based on the **ESP32** microcontroller.
 This is not a simple prototype: the code has been engineered to be **Fault-Tolerant** and operate 24/7 outdoors without freezing.

 It collects environmental data and transmits it to the cloud (Google Firebase) using a hybrid architecture, ensuring real-time updates for web dashboards and a clean, efficient historical database.